Development Evaluation Policy

 - Supporting an organisational culture focused on innovation and continuous learning.

-- Reinforcing public confidence in government by credibly demonstrating the achievements of the development program.
+- Reinforcing public confidence in government by credibly demonstrating the performance of the development program.

 - Strengthening our program management as well as the knowledge and skills of our staff.